 📝 Variations & Substitutions

-- Make dairy-free sourdough discard scones: Substitute plant-based/vegan butter and cream or milk.
+- Dairy-free sourdough scones: Substitute dairy-free butter and cream or milk.

 - Spice: Add a pinch of ground cinnamon or cardamom for warm spice.